ajaymur91/pucker-correction/README.md

 * Python 2.7 or higher
 * ParmED (https://github.com/ParmEd)

-# Info:
+# Description:

-* This code creates a classical force-field for a peptide containing 4-Fluorinated Proline (non-natural) residues. (also works for any cannonical peptide)
+* This code creates a classical force-field for a peptide containing 4-Fluorinated Proline (non-natural) residues.
+* You can use the code for cannonical peptides too.

 * Creates input files for gromacs or amber or charmm (or openMM)
 * Adds a 1nm^3 TIP3P waterbox.